Utah Administrative Code

 (1) "Board" means the State Building Board.

-(2) "Energy cost payback" means the period of time, generally expressed in years, that is needed for the energy cost savings of an energy efficiency project to equal the cost of the energy efficiency project.
-It does not include the time-value of money and is sometimes referred to as simple payback.
+(2) "Energy cost payback" or "cost payback" means the period of time, generally expressed in years, that is needed for the energy cost savings of an energy efficiency project to equal the cost of the energy efficiency project.
+It does not include the time-value of money.

 (3) "Energy savings" means monies not expended by a state agency as the result of energy efficiency measures.